jbouwh/omnikdatalogger/scripts/proxy/README.md

 * Make sure you have shell access (ssh or telnet).
 * Install pip: `curl -k https://bootstrap.pypa.io/get-pip.py | python3` See: (https://stackoverflow.com/questions/47649902/installing-pip-on-a-dsm-synology)
 * Install the paho mqtt client: `/volume1/@appstore/py3k/usr/local/bin/pip3 install paho-mqtt`.
 The path may be diferent.
-I uses a Synology DS218 play
+I used a Synology DS218 play

 On upgrades it might be neccesare to reïnstall pip and paho-mqtt.
 Make sure you chack on this after an update for your Synology.